Shop hop with Jeri Murphy, spring 2016. Blocks made a bright, lap sized quilt. Now for the backing.

 I wove squares on the 7″ Hazel Rose multi-loom and then couldn’t decide what do to with them.
 The owner of Fibers of Vision in Ashland suggested sewing each in the middle of a fabric square.
 That is what I did for both Lily and Jackson.
 With the addition of ribbon, the effect was lovely.

-The second weekend was a shower for Megan with many friends and familyphoto5
+The second weekend was a shower for Megan with many friends and family

 Rigid Heddle Adventures